kxcrl/ravensaga/docs/adventure.md

 # Adventure

-Scenes occur with two levels of granularity: Exploration and Turn-Based.
+Scenes occur with three levels of granularity: Open, Segmented, and Journeying.